 I don’t know about you, but spring is for Shakespeare at our house.
-There is something about dramatic poetry, plays and British history that seem to come alive at our house in the spring.
+There is something about dramatic poetry, plays, and British history that seems to come alive at our house in the spring.
 I often use the end of the school year to combine several topics and hopefully get outside with the long daylight hours and the gardens bursting with colorful blooms.
 But… truth be told…

 Be sure to scroll to the bottom to get your FREE printable cheatsheet of Shakespeare resources for 7th-12th graders.

 Studying Shakespeare may have your kids groaning in iambic pentameter!